 B3.
-CHECKS FOR UNDERSTANDING USING A VARIETY OF ASSESSMENT TECHNIQUES TO ENHANCE STUDENT LEARNING.
-DN makes few or no attempts to determine student comprehension AND gives students little or no feedback.
+CHECKS FOR UNDERSTANDING TO ENHANCE STUDENT LEARNING.
+InTASC 6e, 6g, 7l DN makes few or no attempts to determine student comprehension AND gives students little or no feedback.
 DE monitors student comprehension of content AND provides students with limited feedback.
-ME uses a variety of assessment techniques to monitor comprehension of the content AND provides students with timely meaningful feedback; EE AND analyzes individual and group comprehension of the content, AND gives all students substantive and specific feedback, AND makes appropriate instructional adjustments as necessary.
+M E uses a variety of assessment techniques to monitor comprehension of the content AND provides students with timely meaningful feedback.
+EE ANDanalyzes individual and group comprehension of the content, AND gives all students substantive and specific feedback.

 - 1. Check for understanding of art learning with the whole class? - 2.
 Check for understanding of art learning with individual students? - 3.
 Give frequent and meaningful feedback to the students? - 4.
 Use a range of assessments, such as, but not limited to: observations, portfolios, journals, planning matrices, writing prompts, artist statements, and discussions? - 5.
-Make adjustments to the lesson plan based on the feedback she/he receives from the students? - 6.
+Make adjustments to the lesson plan based on the feedback they receive from the students? - 6.
 Develop appropriate assessment methods accommodated to meet the needs of limited English proficiency and students with exceptionalities? - 7.
 Make adjustment to lesson objectives based on the results of assessment information received?